yeasin90/aspnetcore-cleanarchitecture-identity/README.md

-# CleanArchitecture using ASP.NET Core and Identity
+# Clean Architecture using ASP.NET Core and Identity
-Implement CleanArchitecture (Onion Aarchitecture) using ASP.NET Core and Mongo Identity for learning.
+Implementation of CleanArchitecture (also known as Onion Aarchitecture) using ASP.NET Core and Mongo Identity for learning.

 [Work In Progress]